dehesselle/dayzsrvip/doc/MANUAL.md

 # TL;DR - quickstart
-__The detailed user guide is below!__
+:information_source: __The detailed user guide is below!__

 So you know your shit and don't want/need me to guide you through?
 Fine by me - let's go!

 1. Copy `dayzsrvip.dll` to your TeaemSpeak's `plugins` folder and enable it.
-- Open its window via `Show` in the `Plugins`, `DayZ Server IP` menu.
+2. Open its window via `Show` in the `Plugins`, `DayZ Server IP` menu.
-- Click `Open...` to select your `.DayZProfile` file.
+3. Click `Open...` to select your `.DayZProfile` file.
-- Join your TeamSpeak server and channel, then click `on`.
+4. Join your TeamSpeak server and channel, then click `on`.
-- Have everybody else who you're going to play with go through steps 1-4.
+5. Have everybody else who you're going to play with go through steps 1-4.
-- Join a DayZ server.
+6. Join a DayZ server.

 ![alt-text](png/main_window.png)